Oracle Cloud (OCI) Migration: Deployment Options, Methods, Downtime & Cost Guide

 3.1 Data Pump (Export / Import) โ Simplest, Most Downtime

 The classic method: export the source, copy the dump file to OCI Object Storage, import into the target.
 Simple and reliable, but the database is effectively offline for the duration of export + transfer + import โ fine for smaller databases or generous maintenance windows.
+I covered the tool itself in depth in my Data Pump guide; the OCI twist is the Object Storage credential and the import running from a URL.

 -- Export on source